DaeguDude/Etch-a-Sketch-TOP/README.md

         1. adding a new class to the div
         2. changing the div's background color using JavaScript.

-### WORKING ON THIS!!!!!!!
-`MakeGrid` function is executed even before completing `promptUserSqrs` functions.
-So, it's not possible for me to make a grid with the given user's answers.
-Luckily, there's a setup called `promise` in javasciprt, I will start working on that and calls the `makegrid` when `promptUserSqrs` has been completed.

-4. Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
+~4.
+Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
-Once entered the new grid should be generated in the same total space as before (e.g. 960px wide) and now you've got a new sketch pad.
+Once entered the new grid should be generated in the same total space as before (e.g. 960px wide) and now you've got a new sketch pad.~

     1. Research button tags in HTML and how you can make a JavaScript function run when one is clicked.